tjhazel/Todo/README.md

 #### Backend
 - **.NET Core 8.0**: Web API framework
 - **Entity Framework Core**: ORM (in memory)
+   -  *note* OnModelCreating loads seed data - not a great live patten, but great for a quick demo like this
 - **Swagger/OpenAPI**: API documentation

 #### Orchestration
 - **.NET Aspire**: Local orchestration and cloud deployment
+   - *AddNpmApp* was the path to a clean aspire dashboard
+   - *AddViteApp* could not get past vite assigning a new ui port, which blows up CORS

 ## SWR Data Fetching

 The frontend uses SWR for efficient data fetching.
+The fetcher in use is a very simple abstraction.
+In a live situation would likely leverage a context with the token provider to more easily add bearer tokens and handle common fetch tasks.

 Example usage:

 ```javascript
 import useSWR from 'swr'